VenPlugs/PowercordTwemojiEverywhere/README.md

 # TwemojiEverywhere

-Brings twemoji to places not usually themed by it, like the channel list or nicknames.
-This plugin is very hacky, PRs/advice very welcome :3
+Brings twemoji to places not usually themed by it, like the channel list or nicknames

-NOTE: For whatever reason discord crashes in specific group chats when using this plugin.
-I'm not sure why and this crash is coming from internal discord stuff, but I'll try to figure it out.
-If your discord crashes, deactivate this plugin and please send me a dm with details on what you were doing

 | Before                                         | After                                      |
 | ---------------------------------------------- | ------------------------------------------ |